-Our research activity revolves around the development of wide-ranging, efficient stereoselective processes based on the reactivity of metal enolates and their application to the synthesis of natural products.
+Our research activity revolves around the development of wide-ranging, efficient stereoselective processes based on the reactivity of metal enolates and their application to the synthesis of biologically active compounds.

-For us, the synthesis of natural products is a source of inspiration and a test bed for developing new, simple, effective asymmetric synthesis methods. .
+As stated before, we aim to apply all of these stereoselective transformations to the synthesis of natural products, which in turn is a source of inspiration and a test bed for developing new, simple, effective asymmetric synthesis methods.